Scrapbook, Portraits In Context

 My collages after I capture them, last as long as my whim.

-“Sea Horseoid” was admitted in 2016 to the Alexandria Museum of Art’s 29th Annual September Competition Exhibition, and “Custard On Impact” was juried into The Copley Society’s exhibition, “Summer Hours” at the CoSo Gallery in Boston.
+“Isolation of Polarity” was juried into Dab Art’s MNEMONIC in 2018 and is on show at H Gallery, Ventura; “Sea Horseoid” was admitted to the Alexandria Museum of Art’s 29th Annual September Competition Exhibition; and “Custard On Impact” was juried into The Copley Society’s exhibition, “Summer Hours” at the CoSo Gallery in Boston.